andyatkinson/blog/_posts/2009-07-09-cocoaheads-mn-july-2009.md

 categories: [Cocoa, Objective-C]
 ---

-Bill Heyman from [Code Morphic](http://codemorphic.com/) led a discussion on varied topics from WWDC 2009 and iPhone 3.0 SDK features.
+Bill Heyman from [Code Morphic](http://codemorphic.com/) led a discussion on some topics from WWDC 2009 and iPhone 3.0 SDK features.

  - CoreLocation adds compass data.
  - OpenGL ES 2.0.
 Takes advantage of new GPU in iPhone 3G S hardware.